amusecode/SeBa/README.md

 ./SeBa -R -n 200
 ./SeBa -R -n 250000 -m 0.96 -M 11 -q 1e-4 -Q 1 -A 1e6 -f 4 -T 13500
 ```
-with following parameters:
+with following parameters [default]:

 ```
--R SeBa generates randomly the initial parameters -n number of systems simulated -m -M min/max primary mass
+-R SeBa generates randomly the initial parameters -n number of systems simulated -m -M min/max primary mass [0.1,100]
--q -Q min/max mass ratio
+-q -Q min/max mass ratio [0,1]
--e -E min/max eccentricity
+-e -E min/max eccentricity [0,1]
--a -A min/max orbital separation
+-a -A min/max orbital separation [0, 1e6]
 -T time in Myr in the simulation of the binaries.
-Same time for all binaries -z metallicity of binary stars.
+Same time for all binaries [13500Myr] -z metallicity of binary stars.
 All binaries have the same metallicity.
-   To vary the metallicity, multiple simulations should be run.
+[0.02] To vary the metallicity, multiple simulations should be run.
--N initial ID number of first simulated binary (Default: 0, may come in handy for stitching together production runs)
+-N initial ID number of first simulated binary [0] (comes in handy for stitching together production runs)
 ```

 (Experimental)